-agricultural production. ming choose agreement land to managed casternally, mine domestication of the common importance of Clause 14.01-1S Protection of agricultural land Protect the state's agricultural base by preserving productive farmland by: Preventing inappropriately dispersed urban activities in rural areas.
+agricultural production. and a control of the Clause 14.01-1S Protection of agricultural land Protect the state's agricultural base by preserving productive farmland by: Preventing inappropriately dispersed urban activities in rural areas.
 Limit new housing development in rural areas by: Encouraging consolidation of existing isolated small lots in rural zones Discouraging development of isolated small lots in the rural zones from use for dwellings or other incompatible uses.
 Directing housing growth into existing settlements.
 In considering a proposal to use, subdivide or develop agricultural land, consider the: Impacts on the continuation of primary production on adjacent land, with particular regard to land values and the viability of infrastructure for such production.
 Land capability Desirability and impacts of removing the land from primary production, given its agricultural productivity.
-Avoid the subdivision of productive agricultural land from diminishing the long-term productive capacity of the land Clause 14.01-2S Sustainable agricultural land use Pursues the encouragement of sustainable agricultural land use.
-The policy seeks to achieve this by: Ensure agricultural and productive rural land use activities are managed to maintain the long-term sustainable use and management of existing natural resources.
+Avoid the subdivision of productive agricultural land from diminishing the long-term productive capacity of the land Clause 14.01-2S Sustainable agricultural land use Ensure agricultural and productive rural land use activities are managed to maintain the long-term sustainable use and management of existing natural resources.
 Support the development of innovative and sustainable approaches to agricultural and associated rural land use practices Encourage diversification and value-adding of agriculture through effective agricultural production and processing, rural industry and farm-related retailing.

-PYRENEES G
+PYRENEES SHIRE

-21 MAY 2019 - PYRENEES SHIRE COUNCIL - ORDINARY MEETING OF COUNCIL AGENDA - ITEMS FOR DECISION
+21 MAY 2019 - PYRENEES SHIRE COUNCIL - ORDINARY MEETING OF COUNCIL MINUTES - ITEMS FOR DECISION